microsoft/code-with-engineering-playbook/agile-development/stand-ups/readme.md

 # Stand-ups

 The stand-up is a time-boxed ceremony that is held each day of the sprint.
-In this ceremony, each contributor in the Development Team will answer three simple questions.
-This will repeat until each contributor has answered the three following questions.
+In this ceremony, each contributor in the Development Team will answer three simple project questions and an optional social question.
+This will repeat until each contributor has answered the following questions.

 1. What did you work on yesterday that contributes to meet the sprint goal?
 2. What are you working on today that will contribute to meet the sprint goal?
 3. Do you have any impediments/blockers or need any help? (defer discussion / resolution to "the parking lot", described below)
+4. An [optional social question](./social-question/readme.md), e.g. "would you rather see the past or the future?"

 During the stand-up, additional discussions may arise.
 Make sure that someone adds them to the parking lot for after meeting discussion.